telecom2k3/Z-Push-2.4.4-misc/README.md

 3) Modification of /backend/imap/imap.php to add a valid Message-ID field.
 Any existing Message-ID value is replaced this new value.
 This addresses the bug described in ZP=1288.

+4) Modifications of /backend/imap/imap.php, /lib/utils/utils.php, and /include/z_RFC822.php to fully support BCC addressing the bug described in ZP-1292.
+This functionality requires use of the SMTP mailer.